Precursors of film: Early (3D) stop motion/pixilation concepts and devices (since 1849)

 In 1864, Dundee mechanic James Laing's motororoscope was presented to the Royal Scottish Society of Arts by a secretary.
 The device allowed a relatively large amount of stereoscopic pictures to be pasted on the inside of a "revolving web" with slits, transported over two rollers to pass in front of stereoscopic eyepieces.
 The rectangular openings of the viewer were adapted to the shape and size of the slits to avoid flaring and to reduce flicker.
 The demonstrated picture sequence was photographed with wooden models, with a bit of white wool round a bendable wire representing smoke coming from a cottage chimney, a paper flag and mill fans of wood.
 The instrument "excited considerable interest" at this presentation.

 Around 1865, a disc with nine oval photographic images of Jan Evangelista Purkyně (1787–1869) turning around was probably created by the physiologist himself.
 Purkyně reportedly used the disc to entertain his grandchildren and show them how he, an old professor, could turn around at great speed.
 The damaged disc is preserved in the collection of the National Technical Museum in Prague.

 On 5 February 1870, Philadelphia engineer Henry Renno Heyl presented three moving picture scenes with his Phasmatrope to 1500 persons at a church entertainment evening at the Philadelphia Academy of Music.
-Each scene was projected from its own a intermittent spur geared rotating disk with 16 photographic images.
+Each scene was projected from its own an intermittent spur geared rotating disk with 16 photographic images.
 The only known extant disk repeated four images of a waltzing couple four times and was played with appropriate musical accompaniment of a 40-person orchestra.
 A disk depicting a Brother Jonathan speech was voiced live by an actor, and the other disc showed a jumping Japanese acrobat.
 Heyl's only known other show was a screening on 16 March 1870 at the Franklin Institute.